Skip to main content

 • Sterile variant: Ansell S-BDOB-L (when sterile footwear is required).

-• Integrated boot option: consider coveralls with integrated boots when you need fewer interfaces to manage (site SOP dependent).
+• Integrated boot option: consider coveralls with integrated boots when you need fewer interfaces to manage.

 • Other sterile footwear programs: compare sterile packaging, sterility method, and certificate availability against your audit and aseptic requirements.

-BDOB-L is typically selected for ISO-classified cleanrooms where footwear control is required and where non-sterile garments are acceptable under the site’s contamination control strategy.
-It is especially relevant when longer coverage and stable closures are needed to reduce slippage and particle transfer.
+BDOB-L is typically selected for ISO-classified cleanrooms where footwear control is required and non-sterile garments are acceptable.
 If your process is Annex 1–driven for aseptic manufacture, confirm whether sterile footwear is required and select accordingly.

 SOSCleanroom note about SOPs

 The Technical Vault is written to help customers make informed contamination-control decisions and improve day-to-day gowning technique.
-It is not your facility’s Standard Operating Procedure (SOP), batch record, or validation protocol.
+It is not your facility's SOP, batch record, or validation protocol.

 If you adapt any technique guidance from this entry, treat it as a starting template.
 Review and approve the final method internally, then qualify it for your surfaces, footwear types, room grades, and monitoring program.